Skip to main content

 • CJC-1295 ∞ This is a Growth Hormone Releasing Hormone (GHRH) analogue.
 It works on a different receptor in the pituitary to stimulate growth hormone production.
 When used without Drug Affinity Complex (DAC), its half-life aligns well with Ipamorelin, creating a powerful synergistic effect on GH release.

 The metabolic benefits of this combination therapy are significant.
-Increased levels stimulate lipolysis, the breakdown of fats for energy, particularly stubborn visceral and abdominal fat.
+Increased growth hormone levels stimulate lipolysis, the breakdown of fats for energy, particularly stubborn visceral and abdominal fat.
 Simultaneously, the elevated levels of Insulin-Like Growth Factor 1 (IGF-1), a downstream product of GH, promote the synthesis of lean muscle tissue.

 This dual action on fat loss and muscle gain creates a powerful shift in body composition and resting metabolic rate.
 Users often report improved energy, deeper and more restorative sleep, and faster recovery from exercise, all of which contribute to a more robust metabolic state.